 Understanding Coinbase Global's Unusual Options Activity

-Shares of Coinbase Global (NASDAQ:COIN) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $228.85.
+Coinbase Global (NASDAQ:COIN) shares experienced unusual options activity on Friday.
+The stock price moved down to $224.37 following the option alert.

 Three Ways Options Activity Is ‘Unusual'